MeltingDiamond/TBMM/README.md

 You can download and install mods with a few button clicks.
 And can play both vanilla and modded with one install of The Bibites.

+The final goal for TBMM is for it to be able to download and install any of the most popular mod and reskin types.
+Any other functionality secondary.

 ### Modifying and contributing
-If you'd like to modify TBMM and share your changes, please fork the repository and submit a pull request with any useful changes you've made.
-Your contributions will help improve the project, making it better for everyone!
+If you'd like to modify TBMM and share your changes, please fork the repository and submit a pull request with useful changes you've made.
+Your contributions will help improve the project, making it better for everyone.
 (This is based on trust.)

+Anyone that contributes can get their name in the credits tab inside TBMM.

 TBMM is licensed under the [GNU General Public License v3 (GPL-3.0)](/LICENSE.md), so you can freely modify and distribute it.
 However, any changes you make and distribute should also be shared under the same license.